Insight - Getting tough in Congo: can risk pay off for U.N. forces?

 As the brigade steps up its operations, they will face a battle-hardened enemy.

-On the road north from Goma, the final Congolese army checkpoints are followed by kilometers of deserted villages before a rebel roadblock marks the edge of M23's zone of control.
+On the road north from Goma, the final Congolese army checkpoints are followed by kilometres of deserted villages before a rebel roadblock marks the edge of M23's zone of control.

 M23 leaders believe they hold the upper hand in the rugged hilly terrain they know so well.
 At M23's headquarters along the Congo-Uganda border, M23 President Bertrand Bisimwa told Reuters a U.N. offensive would be a "mistake".
 Wearing a crisp khaki suit and cowboy hat, and surrounded by fighters in camouflage and gumboots, Bisimwa said his forces would fight back.